redstrate/Kawari/USAGE.md

 # Usage

-Kawari is designed to be easy to run, with the goal of being accessible to anyone who wants to run a local server for themselves.
+Kawari is designed to be easy to run, and should be accessible to anyone who wants to run a local server for themselves.

-**Note:** Persisted data (logins, characters, etc) is _not_ stable or secure.
+**Note:** Persisted data (logins, characters, etc) are expected to _not_ be stable or secure.
 Treat all data as disposable.

 ## Copyright Notice